leocornus/leocornus.buildout.cfgrepo/sample/python/src/leocornus.py.sandbox/leocornus/py/sandbox/tests/searchArchiveStory.rst

 - utility function to print out some information for verifying.

 utility function to create a file in a folder.
+There parameters: folder path, filename, and content for the file.
+There is no return value for this function.

   >>> def createFile(folder, filename, content):
   ...     fullName = os.path.join(folder, filename)